cdot/CBOR/README.md

   latitude = 0;
   longitude = 0;
 }
-const data = [ ... array of 10,000 new Location() ... ]
+const data = [ ... array of 10,000 Location ... ]
 ```
-then there will be 10,000 copies of the word `latitude` in the output.
+then there will be 10,000 copies of the word `latitude` and 10,000 copies of the word `longitude` in the output.
 To
-optimise this, the KeyDictionaryHandler creates a lookup table of key strings
+optimise this, the `KeyDictionaryHandler` creates a lookup table of key
-and replaces the keys with a simple integer ID.
-When the data is decoded, the
+strings and replaces the keys with a simple integer ID.
+When the data is
-key dictionary is used to recreate the original attribute names.
+decoded, the key dictionary is used to recreate the original attribute names.

 The handler can be used with an known list of keys e.g.
 ```